SatyamSaxena1/codeobserver-preview/codeobserver-poc/README.md

    - Run `CodeObserver: Run Strategic Analysis` from the command palette for a manual insight.
    - Click the status bar item or run `CodeObserver: Show Latest Insight` to view results.
    - Browse previous results with `CodeObserver: Show Insight History`.
+   - Open the persistent dashboard with `CodeObserver: Open Insights Dashboard` to review summaries, filter by source, export as JSON, or clear history.

 ### Manual Preview Installation